 An artist primarily concerned with producing practical, functional wares, Rie became internationally known, and increasingly influential, for her vases and bowls.
 Owing partially to ancient Greek and Oriental ceramics, some signature features of her work include a use of inlaid lines, or sgraffito, and a thick texture coating extraordinarily delicate and eloquent pieces which were applied with a coarse brush rather than copying trends of dip glazing.

-One of Britain’s greatest 20th century potters, Rie had become the recipient of several awards for her outstanding achievements.
+One of Britain’s greatest 20th century potters, Rie was the recipient of several awards for her outstanding achievements.
 She won prizes at the Brussels International Exhibition in 1935, the Milan Triennial in 1936 and the Paris International Exhibition in 1937.
 She taught at the Camberwell College of Arts from 1960 to 1971, during which time she also received an honorary doctorate from the Royal College of Art in 1969, the OBE in 1968, the CBE in 1981 and was made a Dame in 1991.

 Rie’s earliest London exhibitions began in 1949 at the Berkeley Galleries.
 From 1954 she often exhibited individually or with Hans Coper in cities such as New York, Minneapolis, Gothenburg, Rotterdam, Arnhem, Hamburg, Düsseldorf and extensively throughout Britain.
 She continued to work into her late eighties.
 Following her death in London in 1995, the Sainsbury Centre for Visual Arts, the Victoria and Albert Museum as well as museums throughout Japan have held major retrospective exhibitions of her work.